SHORT VERSION: Here is a link to my saved search on eBay that shows cheap Rolexes that are probably worth buying. Read on to see why.

 You could also consider selling the bracelet of the watch and buying an aftermarket one.
 An aftermarket bracelet costs $25-75 and is probably better than the one that came with the watch, since the one with the watch will be stretched out a bit from use.
 The original bracelets go for $300 or so on eBay, which is sort of crazy.
 The resale value of your watch WILL decrease if it comes with an aftermarket one, but probably not by as much as you gain by selling it.

 Using all these tricks, you can easily get a nice Rolex for $1000-1500 that will sell for almost twice as much.
-There are so many good deals out there that if I wasn't so busy, I would probably start a side business reselling them.
-Here's a (referral) link to eBay with the search I use to find Rolexes.
+There are so many good deals out there that if I wasn’t so busy, I would probably start a side business reselling them.
+Here’s an ebay link with the search I use to find Rolexes.